American Tourists Discover the Secrets of Serbian Wine

 "In conversations with American tourists, we noticed they were very surprised — and more than satisfied — with the diversity of our offerings.
 Our wines, ranging from those in the north near Subotica and Palic, popularly known as 'sands wines,' to those in the far south of the country, known for their fullness and robustness, offer wine lovers the chance to enjoy a wide spectrum of outstanding wines," Rapajic emphasized.

-He points out that wine tourists from around the world leave the museum “mildly put, stunned,” because in just about ten minutes of touring, they learn about Serbia’s incredible and rich wine history, backed by original artifacts.
+He points out that wine tourists from around the world leave the museum “mildly put, stunned,” because in just about an hour of touring, they learn about Serbia’s incredible and rich wine history, backed by original artifacts.

 "Through twelve stories, they go through the history of winemaking and viticulture in Serbia, from ancient times to the present day.
 They are especially interested in the periods and events familiar to them — such as the times before and after phylloxera, the world wars, and economic crises.
 They are curious how we managed to recover from all of that, and also from a period unfamiliar to them — the era of socialism — which we document with more than 500 original exhibits.
 They are particularly delighted by the tastings we offer, two of which are the most attractive: indigenous Serbian wines and the best wines of Sumadija," he said.